tedkuo1268/Udacity_Self_Driving_Cars/Project2_Advanced_Lane_Finding/README.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+If the thresholding of the image fails, it's definitely that the lane detection will not succeed because we cannot identify the correct lines from the binary image.
+After some testing, this pipeline is likely to fail when there is an extreme condition, such as too bright or too dark, in the image.
+To solve this problem, techniques other than thresholding must be used.
+One example is convolutional neural network (CNN), and we can use it to train a more robust model for lane detection.